DigitalHolography/Holovibes/README.md

     * Add -> Add existing property sheet -> "PropertySheet.props" and "CameraDLL.props"
 * Make sure "CAMERA_EXPORTS" is set (properties -> C/C++ -> preprocessor -> Preprocessor definitions)
 * right click on Holovibes -> Build Events -> Post-Build Events -> add the copy of your SDk dll and your ini file
+* Do not forget updating setupCreator.iss to copy your newly created Dll and .ini file

 ## Features ##